VinAIResearch/3D-UCaps/README.md

   segs
 ```

-**Note**: there are some files in LUNA16 dataset can lead to error when training so we have removed it:
+**Note**: there are some files in LUNA16 dataset can lead to an error when training so we have removed it:
 ```
 1.3.6.1.4.1.14519.5.2.1.6279.6001.771741891125176943862272696845.mhd
 1.3.6.1.4.1.14519.5.2.1.6279.6001.927394449308471452920270961822.mhd